Geocodio/docs/source.html.md

 </aside>

 ## v1.7
+*Released on February 10, 2022*

+* The `cd118` and `stateleg-next` data appends has been updated with the addition of updated districts for California, Massachusetts and Virginia.

 *Released on January 17, 2022*

 * Introduced `census2021` data append (the `census` data append will now default to `census2021`)